CIKM2020Submission222/UCMF/README.md

 # UCMF
-This is the code of UCMF for CIKM 2020.
+This is the code of UCMF for WSDM 2021.
 # Usage
 ```shell
 python main.py --data cite --feat_less 0